tylertufano/SubPaperFlux/README.md

   - `credentials.json`: IDs and secrets for logins, Instapaper, and Miniflux.
 Instapaper entries should start with placeholders; complete the onboarding flow in the UI to exchange the username/password for tokens and persist them.
   - `site_configs.json`: Site‑specific login selectors and cookie names.
   - `instapaper_app_creds.json`: Instapaper app consumer key/secret.
-  - `cookie_state.json`: Automatically managed cache of cookies (created/updated by the service).
+  - Database-backed cookie store: Automatically managed cache of cookies bound to the site login/site config pair (created/updated by the service).
   - `your_feed.ini`: One or more INI files describing each feed.
   - `your_feed.ctrl`: Automatically managed state file per INI (created/updated by the service).